Vincents-Works-s/Youtube-Comments-Classifier/README.md

 # Youtube-Comments-Filter
-Objective: To allow users of Youtube and Youtubers alike access to more fruitful and interesting ideas from the community, and to promote complex, intellectual conversations regarding real-life issues.
+Objective: To allow users of Youtube and Youtubers alike access to more fruitful and interesting ideas from the community, and to promote complex, intellectual, and safe conversations regarding relevant issues.

 Filters Youtube comments based on the following classes: